-The discount rate used to measure the total pension liability at September 30, 2020 and 2019 was 7.75 percent, respectively.
+The discount rate used to measure the total pension liability at September 30, 2021 and 2020 was 7.55 percent and 7.75 percent, respectively.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate (9.00 percent) and that contributions from the Hospital will be made at contractually required rates (17.40 percent).
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.

 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.